aws/sagemaker-python-sdk/doc/amazon_sagemaker_processing.rst

 ---------------------

 Supposed that you have the jar file "preprocessing.jar" stored in the same directory as you are now, and the java package is ``com.path.to.your.class.PreProcessing.java``
-Here's an example of using PySparkProcessor.
+Here's an example of using SparkJarProcessor.

 .. code:: python

+    from sagemaker.spark.processing import SparkJarProcessor

     spark = SparkJarProcessor(
         base_job_name="sm-spark-java",